jameswilliams1/ansible-role-hblock/README.md

 Requirements
 ------------

-- Either curl or wget must be available on the host machine in order to run hBlock
+- Either curl or wget must be available on the host machine
 - A POSIX compatible shell is required on the host

 Role Variables